tatsumi486/blogDump/extra.md

 Shaking his head, Izuku sighed, sick of disappointing himself. this was ridiculous.
 This shouldn't bother him so much.
 He was fine.
 He could take on groups of eight monsters altogether, but he was suddenly mute when it came to asking for some assitance.
 No, that wasn't what bothered him.
 What bothered him, what scared him, wasn't that.
 It was the expectations that would come afterwards.
 The undeniable certainty that indeed, Izuku could not do this by himself.
+He placed his hand on the commlink, "Who can fight?"
+Please.
+"Stain reporting in."
+"Miruko reporting in."
+"Endeavor reporting in."
+"Hai, hai, Toga-chan here!"
+"Hawks, reporting for duty!"
+"Spinner, reporting in!"
+The flood of calls, of replies, made his heart swell.
+"Izuku," Dabi's voice was certain, "Your orders."
+In his mind's eye, he could see where everyone was.
+Their fatigued features, their frustration and their injures.
+Undoubtedly, they were as tired as he was, probably even more so.
+Izuku felt his heart palpate.
+His hands trembled.
+If this was a one-time thing.
+If this was just a dream.
+Then he prayed that they will all wake up the following morning.
+"Miruko, Stain, get to the emergency staircase.
+Endeavor, Spinner, get to the main stairwell.
+Hawks, get the main gates.
+Toga, Dabi, get to the parking lot."
+He took a deep breath.
+"About 50 monsters left.
+And additional 14 mutants left.
+Temples are weak point.
+Resitant to fire.
+They're not fast, but they're durable.
+None of them leave alive."
+"Yes, sir!"
+And it almost sounded like they were going to listen to him.
+He looked up the stairs.
+At the top floor, he would have to chase them all down.
+With a deep breath, he made a fist and chanelled the Quirk that Wasn't For Him.
+Hitting the ground, splintering it, ruining the hard work of someone else, he destroyed the flooring of the floor he was in and jumped backwards.
+As expected, the collateral damage had the building shaking and the monsters fled.
+Choked-out screams echoed from the stairwell.
+He threw a few pens at the monsters as they ran out.
+His knee-jerk reaction was to run after and hunt down each and every single one of them, but with his side bleeding out and one of his arm broken, this was better.
+He needed to trust.
+And if his trust wasn't for naught, then he would know and someone would die and something worse would be waiting for them all after this battle.
+Some monsters past him completely fine, but most were innjured.
+It was the only other thing that he could do for them.
+This was his limit.
+Instead of pain, he felt shame.
+Instead of shame, he should be focused.
+It was because he didn't focus that he was in this mess to begin with.
+Within 15 minutes, they had finished making their way through the building.
+At the very least, Izuku was glad that he didn't need to completely trash the building.
+Pushing open one of the windows on the first floor, Izuku crawled out.
+He looked around, where they were dragging bodies out and then leaned against the wall.
+His hand came to his side and he took several deep breaths.
+He closed his eyes, focused on his hearing, and almost cried.
+They were all alive.
+"Emergency stairwell cleared," Miruko called in.
+"Main stairwell cleared," Spinner reported.
+"Izuku-chan!" his commlink came to life, "all 14 mutants are dead and burning!"
+Toga's cheerful voice broke thorugh.
+"Counting 47 bodies total," Hawks relayed.
+"Four more," Endeavor's voice came onto the commlink, "We have two more too," Miruko added.
+53 total.
+Izuku limped out into the hallway.
+He could feel his conciousness starting to fade a little.
+Relief was bad for him, wasn't it?
+He leaned against the doorframe, his hand coming to his side.
+He couldn't tell if it was still bleeding or-
+"Danna-sama?!"
+Standing in front of him in an instant was Endeavor and Spinner.
+He waved them off and pushed off the wall.
+Be strong.
+Stand tall.
+As he thought this to himself, he couldn't help the smile on his face when he saw their ragged state.
+It must have been a tough battle.
+He sent a tough battle to them.
+The thought sank deeply in his heart.
+"Good work," he said.
+"...
+You too," Endeavor replied back.
+"T-Thank you very much," Spinner bowed back politely, his eyes darting from Izuku to his side and then his exposed, purple arm, and then back.
+"Are you... okay?"
+He nodded back, "We're alive," he said.
+And then, the laughter came bubbling out of his lips.
+"We're alive."
+"Yes," Endeavor nodded his head.
+"We are."
+It almost felt like a step forward.
+Which was foolish, because Izuku's fight was only starting now.
+He straightnened out, taking a moment to orient himself, before he made his way out.
+His steps turned certain, and his features soured as he exited the building.
+Trust was a strange thing, because suddenly, he had to remember to frown when he saw the others.

+-

 It spelled out a bad time for him if his bat was already broken.